It’s easy to overlook the importance of effective implementation when it comes to innovation.

 By building an innovative company culture, this process of measurement and feedback becomes a lot easier for staff.
 Rather than glossing over the tougher discussions, innovators are encouraged to have frank discussions about past shortfalls and avoid these in the future.

-Innovation implementation: the devil is in the detail
+Innovation implementation: The devil is in the detail

 In innovation, sometimes the smallest details can matter more than the largest ideas.